jeevang77/python/basic/README.md

    - Calculates how many seconds you've lived.

 2. **Palindrome Checker**
-   - Checks if a word is the same forwards and backwards.
+   - Checks if a word is the same forwards and backwards with user input.

 3. **Mini Calculator**
    - Takes two inputs and operator from users and perform desired operators

+4. **Vowel Counter**
+   - Takes string inputs from user and prints the number of vowels in the string

-4. **Grade Calculator**
+5. **Grade Calculator**
-   - takes input marks from user and calculate the grade of it
+   - Takes input marks from user and calculate the grade of it